-Last week we wrote an informative post about the perfect Ireland road trip for families.
-One of the highlights from our road trip was visiting Cobh, a harbour town located on the south coast in County Cork, about 30 minutes from Blarney Castle.
+It’s been a few years since our last trip to Ireland, so we thought we’d resurface this blog post.
+We wrote an informative post about the perfect Ireland road trip for families.
+One of the highlights from this road trip was visiting the town of Cobh.
+It’s a cute harbour town located on the south coast in County Cork, about 30 minutes from the famous Blarney Castle.

 Cobh is home to Ireland’s only dedicated cruise terminal, so it’s become quite the tourist town in recent years.
 Once known as Queenstown, Cobh is widely known as the final port of call for the RMS Titanic before it set out on its maiden voyage.
 It’s also the departure point for 2.5 million Irish people who emigrated to North America between 1848 and 1950.

 Not surprising, it rained during our visit to Cobh.
 But that didn’t stop us from wandering the historical streets and snapping a few photos.
 We love the colourful old fishing boats and Victorian architecture.

 Cobh is a cute Irish seaside town.